rexlabsio/smokescreen-php/README.md

 In the example above we accept our `Post` model (which could be any type of data), and we return a limited set of properties in our response.

 _Note: transformer classes support much more functionality including related includes and relationships.
-See later in this doc for more information._
+See the more detailed `PostTransformer` at the bottom of this document._

+## Transform your data

 Now to transform our posts, we might implement a controller that looks like the following: